BlowwLeo/yolo-nnawaq/readme.md

 Objectives
 ---

-This project consist to implement a version of the neural network `YOLOv2-tiny` from darknet[2].
+This project consists to implement a version of the neural network `YOLOv2-tiny` from darknet[2].
-It need to be cloned in an existing nnawaq clone.
+It needs to be cloned in an existing nnawaq clone.

-The work is split in 3 folder:
+The work is split in 3 folders:
 - `datasets/YOLO` where we can found all YOLO's weights processing
 - `hdl/nn` for the hardware implementation of the component `nnlayer_leaky.vhd`
 - `tools` for the support of the new composant LeakyRelu by nnawaq and the addition of new layers in software simulation using the “channel-major” order.